rick-liyue-huang/SimulatedShoppingMall-by-JS/README.md

 ### What's the project look like
 This is one real-time shopping-mall website project, including products lists, product detail, customer register, customer login, customer purchase, checkout, and so on.
 All the interactive data between frontend and backend are real.

+One online-shop should have the following functions, products purchase, products show, purchase cart, products order, order center, and payment.
+And also have some customer information.